dougbutner/FRESH/README.md

 CHECK - Code may not be needed, but functionality hasn't been confirmed
 WARN - Flag that code may have issues or need improvement in the future
 DEPRECIATED - Old code that for some reason is commented out in a section
-REMOVE - Code that shouldn't make it into production
+CRITICAL / URGENT / VITAL - Needs to be changed for sure before moving onto production or next phase REMOVE - Code that shouldn't make it into production

 Here's more tags from [Wikipedia](https://en.wikipedia.org/wiki/Comment_(computer_programming\)) if you'd rather stick to the script